Skip to main content

 SecurityAES-256-GCM encryption, never logged or exposed

-ManagementCreate, update (rotate), delete via Workspace Settings
+ManagementCreate, update (rotate), delete via Workspace Settings or Workflow header

 Credentials provide a secure, centralized way to manage sensitive values across your workflows, eliminating the need for hardcoded secrets and simplifying key rotation.
+With workflow-scoped credentials and allowlists, you have fine-grained control over which secrets each workflow can access.